ycechungAI/SWE-agent/docs/installation/migration.md

 # SWE-agent 1.0.0 migration guide

-!!! warning "Work in progress"
-    We're currently in the process of updating this guide.

 Welcome to SWE-agent 1.0!
 So much new stuff!
 Here's a quick rundown of the cool new things you can do:

 * :sparkles: Fast, massively parallel code execution with [SWE-ReX](https://github.com/swe-agent/SWE-ReX).